 Tip: Other ways to conserve water is to only serve water to guests who ask for it, only run the dish washer when it is full, and only thawing food in the refrigerator instead of under a faucet.

 Support a cause, community service campaign, or start your own!

 Giving back and caring about the environment is the hottest trend, and that’s great news!
 People love hearing about good causes that their favorite business is involved with, and it helps build customer loyalty.
 By promoting good causes and eco-friendly ways of running your business you will be leading by example and building good publicity.
-Don’t forget to spread the word of your eco-friendly practices through social media and other marketing platforms as well as you may gain a fan just by appealing to a viewer’s beliefs.
-According to an Ohio State University study 8 to 10 consumers are willing to pay more for a “green” dining experience.
-Start spreading the word of your eco-friendly business today.
+Don’t forget to spread the word about your eco-friendly practices through social media and other marketing platforms as well as you may gain a fan just by appealing to a viewer’s beliefs.
+According to an Ohio State University study, 8 to 10 consumers are willing to pay more for a “green” dining experience.
+Start spreading the word about your eco-friendly business today.